Best protein sources on a plant-based diet

 Half a cup of chia seeds provides 11g of protein.
 If you soak them in 1 cup of soya milk, it raises the protein content to 19g.

-Chia seeds are also a great source of plant omega 3 as well as many vitamins and minerals.
+Chia seeds are also a great source of plant Omega 3 as well as many vitamins and minerals.
+Learn more about why Omega 3 is good for you.
 They contain all the essential amino acids and help to maintain regular bowel movements and help you to feel fuller for longer.

 Check out our Baked Chilli Tofu with Kale and Noodles recipe.